VineetbaghelGit/LinkedIn-Clone---React-Project-2---baf144adxdpr/README.md

 ### Profile Management

-- **Update Profile:** Navigate to your profile page to update your information and change your profile picture.
+- **Update Profile:** Navigate to your profile page to update your password.

 ### Post Creation